f5devcentral/f5-agility-labs-xc/docs/class8/lab1.rst

 Task 2: Create & Review Our First Proxy Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following steps will create an origin pool and http load balancer utilizing Postman to post JSON definitions
+The following steps will create Health Check, an Origin Pool and Http Load Balancer utilizing Postman to post
-to the Distributed Cloud API.
-For this task you will be using a Windows 10 client that is part of the UDF
+JSON definitions to the Distributed Cloud API.
+For this task you will be using a Windows 10 client that is part
-deployment.
+of the UDF deployment.
 The Windows 10 client has Postman pre-installed to save time in the lab.
-To install and utilize
+To install and
-postman outside of the lab visit https://www.postman.com/downloads/.
+utilize postman outside of the lab visit https://www.postman.com/downloads/.

 An RDP client is recommended to access the Windows 10 client.
 Current versions of Microsoft Windows should
 include an RDP client pre-installed.
 If you are using an operating system other than Windows, below are